Holi Moli Logo

 Frosted Guava Outdoors: Mediterranean Sun & Heavy Harvests

 Where you plant matters more than most people realize.
-Choose a location that receives full sun most of the day with steady natural airflow moving through the area.
-Avoid planting next to fences, buildings, or tight garden corners that block breezes.
-When airflow gets trapped, heat and moisture can build inside the canopy, which slows growth and can lead to problems late in flower.
+Pick a spot that gets full sun most of the day with a steady natural breeze moving through the area.
+Avoid planting next to fences, buildings, or tight garden corners that block moving air.
+When that circulation gets restricted, heat and moisture can build up around the plants, slowing growth and causing issues later in flower.

-Even in drier climates, dense indica-style flowers can still trap moisture late in bloom.
+Even in drier climates, tightly stacked indica-style flowers can still trap moisture late in bloom.
 Prune lower branches and thin crowded interior growth to keep air circulating through the plant.
 Water earlier in the day so soil has time to dry before evening.
-Using Holi Moli Eliminator as part of your routine helps protect plants from mildew, bud rot, and pests as flowers reach peak density.

 Frosted Guava in Subtropical Climates: Managing Heat & Humidity

-Subtropical climates can still produce strong Frosted Guava harvests, but growers need to stay on top of humidity and airflow.
+Subtropical climates can still produce strong Frosted Guava harvests, but you’ll need to stay on top of humidity and keep air moving through your grow.
 This relaxing indica-leaning variety handles warm temperatures well, but when high heat combines with heavy humidity, plant performance can slow if spacing and canopy airflow aren’t properly managed.

-Start by choosing a wide-open grow area with full sun and steady natural breeze throughout the day.
-Avoid planting near fences, walls, or buildings that block airflow.
-When air circulation becomes restricted, heat and moisture can collect around the thick flower clusters that develop later in bloom.
+Start with a wide-open grow area that gets full sun and a steady natural breeze throughout the day.
+Stay away from fences, walls, or buildings that block moving air.
+When circulation gets limited, heat and moisture can build up around those thick flower clusters as they develop later in bloom.

 Because humidity spikes are common in subtropical regions, canopy management becomes important.
 Remove lower growth and thin interior branches so air can move freely through the plant.
-A slightly more open structure allows the canopy to dry faster after watering or rain, helping reduce moisture buildup around developing buds.
+A slightly more open structure allows the canopy to dry faster, helping reduce moisture buildup around developing buds.

 Water plants early in the morning so the root zone can absorb moisture before temps climb.
 If daytime highs regularly push past 90°F, consider using white shade cloth during peak heat to reduce plant stress while still allowing sunlight through.
 Avoid black shade cloth, which absorbs heat and can raise canopy temperatures.